 - The design may be a bit unintuitive at times.

-This app has short- and medium-length video exercises you can follow along with, targeted at different muscle groups.
+The Daily Workouts app has short- and medium-length video exercises you can follow along with, targeted at different muscle groups.
 Certified personal trainers demonstrate the routines, and they have on-screen instructions and countdown timers, so you know how long each set will be.

 The paid version is ad-free and has more workout routines, including Pilates, kettlebell, stretch, and ball workouts.